 So long as a quorum is present (in person or by proxy) at the Annual Meeting, a majority of the votes cast at the Annual Meeting is required to approve this proposal.
-Unless otherwise instructed, the proxy holders will vote the proxies they receive FOR the ratification of PriceWaterhouseCoopers LLP as Company's independent registered public accounting firm, as disclosed in this proxy statement.
+Unless otherwise instructed, the proxy holders will vote the proxies they receive FOR the ratification of PriceWaterhouseCoopers LLP as Company's independent registered public accounting firm, as disclosed in this Proxy Statement.

-THE BOARD RECOMMENDS THAT OUR STOCKHOLDERS VOTE FOR THE RATIFICATION OF PRICEWATERHOUSECOOPERS LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2016.
+THE BOARD RECOMMENDS THAT OUR STOCKHOLDERS VOTE FOR THE RATIFICATION OF PRICEWATERHOUSECOOPERS LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2017.

-PROPOSAL NO. 3: APPROVAL OF THE THIRD AMENDED AND RESTATED 2011 STOCK INCENTIVE PLAN
+PROPOSAL NO. 3: APPROVAL OF THE FOURTH AMENDED AND RESTATED 2011 STOCK INCENTIVE PLAN

 At our 2011 Annual Meeting of Stockholders, the stockholders approved the Company's 2011 Stock Incentive Plan.
-The number of shares initially reserved for future awards under the 2011 Plan was 3,200,000.
+The number of shares initially reserved for future awards under the 2011 Stock Incentive Plan was 3,200,000.
 At the 2013 Annual Meeting, our stockholders approved the First Amended and Restated 2011 Stock Incentive Plan to increase the number of shares reserved for awards under it to a total of 4,800,000 shares, which was an increase of an additional 1,600,000 shares.
 At the 2014 Annual Meeting, our stockholders approved the Second Amended and Restated 2011 Stock Incentive Plan to increase the number of shares reserved for awards under it to a total of 6,550,000 shares, which was an increase of an additional 1,750,000 shares.
-The Second Amended 2011 Plan took effect on May 27, 2014, and will continue through May 26, 2024, if this proposal is not approved.
+At the 2016 Annual Meeting, our stockholders approved the Third Amended and Restated 2011 Stock Incentive Plan (the "Third Amended 2011 Plan") to increase the number of shares reserved for awards under it to a total of 7,800,000 shares, which was an increase of an additional 1,250,000 shares.
+The Third Amended 2011 Plan took effect on May 31, 2016, and will continue through May 30, 2026, if this proposal is not approved.

-At the 2016 Annual Meeting, we are asking our stockholders to approve the Third Amended and Restated 2011 Stock Incentive Plan (the "Third Amended 2011 Plan") to increase the number of shares reserved for awards under it to a total of 7,800,000 shares, which is an increase of an additional 1,250,000 shares.
-As of April 4, 2016, there were 1,988,642 shares subject to outstanding grants and 3,117,022 shares remaining available for future grants under the 2011 Plan.
-The Third Amended 2011 Plan would result in 4,367,022 shares being available for future awards based on the shares available for future awards under the 2011 Plan as of April 4, 2016.
-If approved by our stockholders, the Third Amended 2011 Plan will take effect on May 31, 2016, and will continue through May 30, 2026.
+At the 2017 Annual Meeting, we are asking our stockholders to approve the Fourth Amended and Restated 2011 Stock Incentive Plan (the "Fourth Amended 2011 Plan") to increase the number of shares reserved for awards under it to a total of 9,050,000 shares, which is an increase of an additional 1,250,000 shares.
+As of April 3, 2017, there were 2,059,198 shares subject to outstanding grants and 3,522,226 shares remaining available for future grants under the Third Amended 2011 Plan.
+The Fourth Amended 2011 Plan would result in 4,772,226 shares being available for future awards based on the shares available for future awards under the Third Amended 2011 Plan as of April 3, 2017.
+If approved by our stockholders, the Fourth Amended 2011 Plan will take effect on May 30, 2017, and will continue through May 29, 2027.

-On April 8, 2016, our Board of Directors adopted the Third Amended 2011 Plan, subject to the approval of the stockholders.
+On April 11, 2017, our Board of Directors adopted the Fourth Amended 2011 Plan, subject to the approval of the stockholders.
 The Board of Directors believes that the number of shares currently available for future awards is inadequate to achieve the purpose of the plan, which is to attract and retain the best possible individuals to promote our success.
-The Third Amended 2011 Plan is identical to the 2011 Plan other than with respect to the increase in reserved shares and the extension to the term.
-The Board of Directors believes that the ability to continue to distribute equity awards under the Third Amended 2011 Plan is important for our continued growth and success.
+The Fourth Amended 2011 Plan is identical to the Third Amended 2011 Plan other than with respect to the increase in reserved shares and the extension to the term.
+The Board of Directors believes that the ability to continue to distribute equity awards under the Fourth Amended 2011 Plan is important for our continued growth and success.